Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

 a CSV or JSON file as its result.
 `Read this tutorial <https://tutorialedge.net/python/python-http-requests-tutorial/>`_ to get started using the Requests Library to read data from a RESTful source.

+You might need to see how to `access data via an xpath <notebooks/ParsingHTMLandusingXPath.ipynb>`_.

 Exercise 2
 +++++++++++++